sguox002/leetcode/leetcode-all.md

 greedy: combine size and id, sort using size then fill one group by one group. fill smaller group first since large group has a lot more choices.
 ->>

-<<-846	Hand of Straights    		55.0%	Medium
-reorder the cards in groups, each group with consecutive number and with size W.
-greedy: from the smallest. same as 1296
-->>

-<<-1296	Divide Array in Sets of K Consecutive Numbers    		54.9%	Medium
-greedy: start from the smallest and then change the hashmap.
-The smallest has to be the start.
-->>

 <<-1297	Maximum Number of Occurrences of a Substring    		48.9%	Medium
 substr: unique letters in substr <=maxLetters, substr length [minSize,maxSize]